apache/gravitino/docs/iceberg-rest-service.md

 For other Iceberg GCS properties not managed by Gravitino like `gcs.project-id`, you could config it directly by `gravitino.iceberg-rest.gcs.project-id`.

-If you set `credential-provider-type` explicitly, please downloading [Gravitino GCP bundle jar](), and place it in the classpath of Iceberg REST server.
+If you set `credential-provider-type` explicitly, please downloading [Gravitino GCP bundle jar](https://mvnrepository.com/artifact/org.apache.gravitino/gcp-bundle), and place it to the classpath of Iceberg REST server.

 Please make sure the credential file is accessible by Gravitino, like using `export GOOGLE_APPLICATION_CREDENTIALS=/xx/application_default_credentials.json` before Gravitino Iceberg REST server is started.